Optimal Control of Multi-Agent Systems with Processing Delays: Introduction

 Once the problem is convexified, the optimal controller can be computed exactly using approaches like vectorization \cite{rotkowitz_vectorization,vamsi_elia}, or approximated to arbitrary accuracy using Galerkin-style numerical approaches~\cite{voulgaris_stabilization,scherer02}.
 However, these approaches lead to realizations of the solution that are neither minimal nor easily interpreted.
 For example, a numerical solution will not reveal a separation structure in the optimal controller, nor will it provide an interpretation of controller states or the signals communicated between agents' controllers.
 Indeed, the optimal controller may have a rich structure, reminiscent of the centralized separation principle.
 Such \emph{explicit solutions} were found for broadcast~\cite{lessard2012decentralized}, triangular~\cite{tanaka2014optimal, lessard2015optimal}, and dynamically decoupled~\cite{kim2012optimal,kim2015explicit,kashyap2019explicit} cases.

 The previously mentioned works do not consider time delays.
-In the presence of delays, we distinguish the cases of discrete vs.\ continuous-time delays.
-The delay operator $z^{-1}$ is rational in discrete time.
+In the presence of delays, we distinguish between discrete and continuous time.
+In discrete time, the delay transfer function $z^{-1}$ is rational.
 Therefore, the problem may be reduced to the non-delayed case by absorbing each delay into the plant~\cite{spdel}.
-However, this reduction is not possible in continuous time because the delay operator $e^{-s\tau}$ is now non-rational.
+However, this reduction is not possible in continuous time because the continuous-time delay transfer function $e^{-s\tau}$ is irrational.
 A Pad\'{e} approximation may be used for the delays~\cite{yan1996teleoperation}, but this leads to approximation error and a larger state dimension.

 Although the inclusion of continuous-time delays renders the state space representation infinite-dimensional, the optimal controller may still have a rich structure.
 For systems with a \emph{dead-time delay} (the entire control loop is subject to the same delay), a loop-shifting approach using finite impulse response (FIR) blocks can transform the problem into an equivalent delay-free LQG problem with a finite-dimensional LTI plant~\cite{mirkin2003every,mirkin2003extraction}.
 A similar idea was used in the discrete-time case to decompose the structure into dead-time and FIR components, which can be optimized separately~\cite{lampHtwoDelay}.